The magical Algarve coast in southern Portugal is one of the most popular summer destinations in Europe, and with good reason.

 First of all, make sure you explore the old town.
 The astounding Moorish castle ruins and gardens are set right next to Igreja Matriz and Camara Obscura, which is set in an old water tank.

 Make sure you visit Igreja de Santa Maria do Castelo, the church that was built where the old mosque was in Moorish times.
-The square of Praça da República is the center of any walk in Tavira and is situated by the old bridge taking you over to a magnitude of great restaurants.
+The square of Praça da República is the center of any walk in Tavira and is situated by the old bridge, taking you over to a multitude of great restaurants.

 While the Algarve isn’t exactly Portugal off the beaten track, Tavira is a lovely getaway on the otherwise busy coastline.